 What I have definitely noticed with our husky is that a husky will never forget.
 If something happens to them they will remember.

 For example, whenever Luna goes into our vet’s room, she sits down at the door and will not lift her bottom.
-This behavior started after she had her temperature taken.
+This behaviour started after she had her temperature taken.
 She hates having her temperature taken and will not lift her bottom until I put my hand on the door handle to leave.

 Likewise, one evening she was in the garden for her pre-bedtime toilet.
 It was raining hard and the wind was howling.
 I wanted to get to bed, Luna wanted to enjoy the rain and wind.
 So I went in and got a little bit of cheese to entice her back inside.
 It was cheese so she bolted in from the garden.
 Now, she will only come in if there is a little bit of cheese waiting for her!
 They forget nothing.